Eisenberg / Südburgenland

 There are many surprising aspects of Südburgenland, the most common being the structure of the wineries.
 The majority are hobby winemakers, or supplement their income with another job or profession, and only a small number of the larger producers cultivate the small vineyard area.
 Much of the wine produced will be sold through the local Buschenschank wine taverns, and it cannot be disputed that the region regards itself as being a 'Weinidylle', or idyllic for wine.
 The effects of the Pannonian climate is felt, along with the some climatic influences from the neighbouring Steiermark.

 Especially the Eisenberg hill is historically significant and, together with the vineyard of Deutsch-Schützen, it has become the central point of the region.
-Its Austrian name reveals its dense, iron-rich soils, that give the Blaufränkisch wines an elegant character with mineral aromas.
+Crstalline rocks occur on the slopes and in the lowlands silty clays form the basis of the varied loam soils, that give the Blaufränkisch wines an elegant note.
 The result is a unique, individual and truly unconventional wine that perfectly reflects its terroir; the vineyard site, soils and climate.
 The masters of these wines can be found around the village of Deutsch-Schützen.
 The region-typical Blaufränkisch has been authorised to carry the Eisenberg DAC designation from the 2009 vintage (Eisenberg DAC Reserve effective from the 2008 vintage).

 Crisp and fruity white wines from the Welschriesling and Weißburgunder (Pinot Blanc) varieties are produced along the towns of Rechnitz in the north and Moschendorf in the south.
 A wide variety of interesting wines are furthermore vinified in the idyllic surroundings of the Csaterberg vineyards near the town of Kohfidisch, as well as along the Pinkatal wine road from the Winten vineyards to the Kulm and Gaas sites.
 In the most southerly point, around the villages of Heiligenbrunn and Moschendorf, the Uhudler, a particular speciality made from hybrid vines.
 Its pungent aroma of wild strawberries has resulted in the wine being surprisingly popular.